IllWind/RepData_PeerAssessment1/Project1Dplyr.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

-The mean with imputed values shows an decrease from those without the imputed values, while the median is unchanged.
+The mean with imputed values shows an decrease from that without the imputed values, while the median is unchanged.

 ```r